ivangfr/springboot-react-basic-auth/README.md

 - **Manual Endpoints Test using Swagger**

   - Open a browser and access http://localhost:8080/swagger-ui.html.
 All endpoints with the lock sign are secured.
-In order to access them, you need a valid `username` and `password` credentials.
+In order to access them, you need a valid `username` and `password` credentials;

-  - Click `Authorize` button (white/green one, almost at the top of the page, right side)
+  - Click `Authorize` button (white/green one, almost at the top of the page, right side);

   - In the `Basic authentication` form that will open, provide the `admin` credentials (`admin/admin`) or `user` ones (`user/user`).
-Then, click `Authorize` and, finally, click `Close` button.
+Then, click `Authorize` and, finally, click `Close` button;

-  - Make some call to the endpoints
+  - Make some call to the endpoints.

 - **Manual Endpoints Test using curl**

-  - Open a terminal
+  - Open a terminal:

-  - Call `GET /public/numberOfBooks`
+  - Call `GET /public/numberOfBooks`:
     ```
     curl -i localhost:8080/public/numberOfBooks
     ```